aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

 ### Deploy remediation playbooks via CloudFormation

-1. Download <a href ='https://github.com/aws-samples/aws-security-hub-response-and-remediation/blob/master/SecurityHub_CISPlaybooks_CloudFormation.yaml'>CloudFormation template </a> from GitHub.
+1. Download <a href ='https://github.com/aws-samples/aws-security-hub-response-and-remediation/blob/master/SecurityHub_CISPlaybooks_CloudFormation.yaml' target="_blank">CloudFormation template </a> from GitHub.

 !!! info "If you are not familiar with github downloads: 1.
 Click RAW 2.
 Save As... from your browser.
 Some browsers will require you to add .yaml at the end of the file name."